 Because, same.

-We could easily include ourselves in these conversations if we were just more efficient with our time.
+The thing is you could easily partake in these conversations if we were just more efficient with your time.

-Rather than refreshing your Instagram pages for the seventh time, you could’ve used it to research a topic you’re really interested in, or begin a hobby you’ve wanted to get into for months.
+Rather than refreshing your Instagram for the seventh time, you could’ve used that time to research a topic you’re really interested in, or begin a hobby you’ve wanted to get into for months.

 If you want to read more books, watch more documentaries, learn knitting or practice creative writing, list it all down onto a ‘mind enrichment list.’

-As you tick off these little goals, you will find that you are learning more not only about the world but also yourself.
+As you tick off these little goals, you will find that you are learning more about the world and yourself.
 It may also be that these personal achievements build the foundation to gain greater achievements in the future.

-In the first part of this two part Mental glow up series, I talk specifically about self-love and list actionable steps to build respect for yourself, better your mentality and ultimately feel better about yourself.
+In the first part of this two-part Mental glow up series, I specifically talk about self-love and list actionable steps to build self-respect and self-esteem.

 1. Spend time enriching your mind